frangucc/thenodechronbook/README.md

 The Node Chronicles started up because of the numerous failed attempts I had at getting my own kids interested in computer science.

-What started as an expirament at infusing fundamentals with rich graphics has now become a globally recognized platform used by teachers, parents and young innovators everywhere.
+What started as an experiment at infusing fundamentals with rich graphics has now become a globally recognized platform used by teachers, parents and young innovators everywhere.

 Now that I've been able to form a company, research has become forensic.
-Our resaerch teams goal is to prove just how 'educational content' mixed with 'comic book action and illustration' helps kids memorize important engineering concepts.
+Our resaerch teams goal is to prove just how 'educational content' mixed with 'contextual comic book action and illustrations' could help kids memorize important engineering concepts.

 Does a young newb (or even an adult) retain information differently with this format?
 What's unique about it compared to plain text or video?
 How often before a reader returns to the material without being pressured?
 Does this format help draw kids in over their other devices?

 Gamifyed is the first mover to go full-speed ahead with this idea.
-With the help of former Marvel artists, DC writers and top ECE practicioners our goal is to genuinely inspire and teach young readers using a carefully stitched together technical literature, tutorials, action, movement, suspense, drama, politics, hardships and real-world scenarios.
-Gamifyed wants this to be the book you can't put down; the path to some serious techno enlighment, a segway to some serious hacking abilities.
+With the help of former Marvel artists, DC writers and top ECE practitioners our goal is to genuinely inspire and teach young readers using a carefully stitched together technical literature, tutorials, action, movement, suspense, drama, politics, hardships and real-world scenarios.
+Gamifyed wants this to be the book you can't put down; the path to some serious techno enlightenment, a segway to some serious hacking abilities.

 Editors of this book are often shocked at the some of direction I've taken as a writer; whether it be how I'm using the word 'hacker' or how I've chosen to depict the industry.
 They say to themselves, "but this is for kids, we can't possibly use the word crap or talk about torture, failures and nightmare situations in an educational text book!"